-My favorite thing about junk journals is the fact that I can create a work of art with junk/recycled paper.
-I like that I can be frugal and environmentally conscious while pursuing a fun hobby.
+1) Recycling!
+You can create a work of art with junk/recycled paper and be frugal and environmentally conscious while pursuing a fun hobby.

-Although crisp, new notebooks and journals are nice, the casual feel of a junk journal is very welcoming.
-The imperfections take the pressure off, creatively speaking.
+4) Although crisp, new notebooks and journals are nice, the casual feel of a junk journal is very welcoming.
+The imperfections are part of the creativity and individuality of the maker and the journal.
 The junkier, the better!